datacarpentry/wrangling-genomics/setup.md

 55936b1e819246236535798d8a36c134  variant_calling.tar.gz
 ```

 The 32-character string on the left is the checksum of the file listed on the right.
-Let's download this file as well with wget (`wget http://www.datacarpentry.org/wrangling-genomics/variant_calling.md5`) and check if everything is ok with the following command (**Important note**: _both data file and checksum file should be in the same directory_):
+Let's download this file as well with wget (`curl -O http://www.datacarpentry.org/wrangling-genomics/variant_calling.md5`) and check if everything is ok with the following command (**Important note**: _both data file and checksum file should be in the same directory_):

 ```
 md5sum -c variant_calling.md5